jina-ai/jina/docs/tutorials/scale-out.md

 ⠇       DONE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╸━━━━━ 0:00:06 18.1 step/s .
 115 steps done in 6 seconds
 ```

-Jina allows you to scale your `Executor` very easily, with only one configuration:
+Jina allows you to scale your `Executor` very easily, with only one parameter change:

 ```diff
 + f = Flow().add(name='fast_executor').add(name='slow_executor', uses=MyTokenizer, replicas=2)